tamatebox/moode-artwork/README.md

 ### On Moode audio

 #### Basic
-* turn on the metadata file for moode settings
+1. turn on the metadata file for moode settings
-* put images in moode/img/empty to show the image when no music is playing
+2. put images in moode/img/empty to show the image when no music is playing
-* edit MAINDIR and COVERNAME at moode/src/mpd_cover.sh to suit your environment
+3. edit MAINDIR and COVERNAME at moode/src/mpd_cover.sh to suit your environment
 * MAINDIR stands for music directory on your own mpd and COVERNAME stands for basic cover art name
+4. edit SENDDIR at moode/src/send_cover.sh to suit your environment
+* SENDDIR stands for local adrres of the aspberry pi with led matrix
-* run as bellow
+5. run as bellow
 ```
 source gen_env.sh
 cd moode/src